Vullings Law Group, LLC – Lawyers Fighting Debt Collection Abuse

 - stop collection calls,

-- stop collection agency harassment calls, against companies such as Portfolio Recovery and NCO Financial
+- stop collection agency harassment calls, against companies such as Portfolio Recovery, NCO Financial and Midland Credit Management.

 - stop debt collection calls to your work or family members, and